Homes for Hope

-Martin Architecture and Design Workshop (MADWORKSHOP) supported The Homeless Studio at the USC School of Architecture for the Fall 2016 semester.
-The Homeless Studio was led by Acting Director Sofia Borges and Board Member R. Scott Mitchell.
+Martin Architecture and Design Workshop (MADWORKSHOP) sponsored The Homeless Studio at the USC School of Architecture for the Fall 2016 semester.
+The Homeless Studio was led by Director Sofia Borges and Board Member R. Scott Mitchell.

-*Homes for Hope won Fast Company’s World Changing Ideas Award in the Student Category
+*Homes for Hope won the 2017 Fast Company World Changing Ideas Award in the Student Category

 In a city with a vacancy rate of 2%, countless plots of land remain underutilized across Los Angeles.
 Homes for Hope activates this unused land to provide modular, transitional stabilization housing for immediately sheltering the city’s homeless.
 Installed or dismantled in two weeks or less, Homes for Hope easily reconfigures and adapts to a range of site conditions.
 The stackable 92 square foot units aggregate into 30-bed communities.
 The base modules combine to form communal spaces, bathroom facilities, outdoor terraces, and courtyards.
 Homes for Hope offers an affordable and empowering solution for rapidly rehousing our city’s most vulnerable – the first step on one’s journey home.

 More than 50,000 people sleep on the streets of Los Angeles each night (that we know about).
 In the past year alone, homelessness in the San Fernando Valley has increased 35%.
 For this project, we partnered with Hope of the Valley Rescue Mission and their CEO Ken Craft to develop a solution for emergency stabilization housing.
 In Los Angeles, attention and funding focuses on permanent supportive housing.
 Permanent supportive housing is the long term end-goal for all people experiencing homelessness.
 The trouble is, this type of housing takes years to realize and typically only produces a few dozen new units at a time.